-The WX2184C has two output options: DC and HV (high voltage).
-There is a major difference how the outputs behave in time and frequency domains.
+The WX2182C has three output options: DC, HV (high voltage) and AC.
+Although the titles hint about adding or removing a dc blocking capacitor at the output path, in fact, the WX2182C has three separate amplifier passages: two are dc coupled and one is ac coupled.
+There is also a major difference how the outputs behave in time and frequency domains.
 The DC is the default output path and is optimized for best pulse response at higher frequencies.
 HV is optimized for best pulse response at higher amplitude levels, but at the cost of reduced bandwidth.
+The AC path is mainly used for RF applications where output bandwidth and flatness are optimized, but the control of dc offset bias is not available.